stan-alam/DataScience/python/pythonForDS/01/notes.md

 	* matplotlib

-	*Sympy

-	*pandas
+	* Sympy

+	* pandas

-SciP lib focuses on numerical routines, such as routines for numerical integration and optimization.
+SciPy lib focuses on numerical routines, such as routines for numerical integration and optimization.
 SciPy is general-purpose library.
 Providing support for domain-specific libraries, such as Scikit-image and statsmodels.

+## NumPy used for performing fundamental scientific computing

+The NumPy lib provides the means for performing n-dimensional array manipulation, which is critical for data science work. **NumPy includes to support linear Algebra, Fourier transform, and random-number generation**

+## Using Pandas for data analysis

+Pandas provide support for data structures and data analysis tools.
+The lib is optimized to perform data science tasks especially fast and efficiently.
+The principle behind pandas is to provide data analysis and modeling support for Python that is similar as R.

+## Scikit-learn for implementing machine learning

+Scikit-learn lib builds on the capabilities provided by NumPy and SciPy to allow Python developers to perform domain-specific tasks. **The lib focuses on data mining and data analysis. it provides access to the following sorts of functionality** :

+**Classification**

+**Regression**

+**Clustering**

+**Dimensionality reduction**

+**Model selection**

+**Preprocessing**

+    Beautiful soup good for HTML/XML parsing

+Pythonxy alternative to intelliJ